+There are certain forms of organization which is created, with an aim of providing services to the members, rather than earning a profit.
+Trust and society are two such organizations.
 Trust is a legal arrangement in which a person holds property for the sake of some other person.
-Society is an association of person, who come together to fulfil any particular purpose, described under the act.
+Society is an association of person, who come together to fulfill any particular purpose, described under the act.

-The basic distinguishing feature in the two legal persons is the purpose for which they are created, and once you know the purpose, you can easily differentiate the two.
-If you do not have complete knowledge, then you will easily get confused between the two terms.
-After a detailed research on the two topics, we are here compiling the fundamental differences between trust and society.
-Have a look at it.
+The basic distinguishing feature in the two legal persons is the purpose for which they are created, and once you know the purpose, you can easily differentiate a trust and a society.

 Content: Trust Vs Society

 |Meaning||A legal relationship, in which author assigns property to the trustee for the benefit of the beneficiary.||A society is an organized group of persons, who are joined together for fulfilling any purpose relating to literature, science or charity.|

 |Statute||Indian Trust Act, 1882||Societies Registration Act, 1860|

 |Fundamental document||Trust Deed||Memorandum of Association and Rules & Regulations|